nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `find meeting`<br>
   `edit 1 n/Business Lunch st/1pm`<br>
-  Changes the name of 1st task in the results of the `find` command to ‘Business Lunch at 1 pm’
+  Changes the name of 1st task in the results of the `find` command to ‘Business Lunch at 1 pm�?

 <br><br>